63phc/blog/content/travel/test_content.md

-title: Featured Images for the detail View
+title: Title huitlewe
+lang: en
-date: 2015-11-20 21:54
+date: 2018-10-12 21:54
 author: pavel burns
-tags: Travel
+tags: OTHER
-category: travel
+category: other
-slug: featured-images-for-the-detail-view
+slug: test_translite_not
 og_image: assets/images/4BQLVS45VD.jpg

 Hi there and welcome to Attila - theme for the blogging platform Pelican.
 Attila is open source and can be found on GitHub.
 This article is just a demo post and shows you the style of common used elements.